geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Exchange_Online.md

 5. In the **Bulk email** section, make the following selections:

-	- Mark bulk email as spam: Leave this option selected
+	- Mark bulk email as spam: Leave this check box selected

-	- Select the threshold: select the drop-down arrow and change the threshold to **6**
+	- Select the threshold: select the drop-down arrow and change the threshold to **5**

 6. In the **Quarantine** section, make the following selections: